Oriflame/cutshort/README.md

 <h2 align="center">Introduction</h2>

-CutShort is a libary that makes miltiline oveflow easy.
+CutShort is a libary that makes multiline oveflow easy.

 If your browser supports [css line-clamp](https://caniuse.com/css-line-clamp), CutShort will automaticly try to fallback into it.